-Table 16.27 Required Parameters for Subscriber Solace Connectors
+Table 16.27 Required Parameters for Subscriber Solace Systems Connectors

-Parameter Description solhostport Specifies the appliance to connect to, in the form "host:port" . solvpn Specifies the appliance message VPN to assign the client to which the session connects. soltopic Specifies the Solace destination topic to which to publish. urlhostport Specifies the host:port field in the metadata topic subscribed to on start-up to field metadata requests. numbufferedmsgs Specifies the maximum number of messages buffered by a standby subscriber connector.
+Parameter Description type Specifies to subscribe. soluserid Specifies the user name required to authenticate the connector's session with the appliance. solpassword Specifies the password associated with soluserid. solhostport Specifies the appliance to connect to, in the form "host:port". solvpn Specifies the appliance message VPN to assign the client to which the session connects. soltopic Specifies the Solace destination topic to which to publish. urlhostport Specifies the host:port field in the metadata topic subscribed to on start-up to field metadata requests. numbufferedmsgs Specifies the maximum number of messages buffered by a standby subscriber connector.
 If exceeded, the oldest message is discarded.
 If the connector goes active the buffer is flushed, and buffered messages are sent to the fabric as required to maintain message ID sequence. snapshot Specifies whether to send snapshot data.

-Table 16.28 Required Parameters for Publisher Solace Connectors
+Table 16.28 Required Parameters for Publisher Solace Systems Connectors

-Parameter Description type Specifies to publish. soluserid Specifies the user name required to authenticate the connector's session with the appliance. solpassword Specifies the password associated with soluserid . solhostport Specifies the appliance to connect to, in the form "host:port" . solvpn Specifies the appliance message VPN to assign the client to which the session connects. soltopic Specifies the Solace topic to which to subscribe. urlhostport Specifies the host:port field in the metadata topic subscribed to on start-up to field metadata requests.
+Parameter Description type Specifies to publish. soluserid Specifies the user name required to authenticate the connector's session with the appliance. solpassword Specifies the password associated with soluserid.

+Parameter Description solhostport Specifies the appliance to connect to, in the form "host:port". solvpn Specifies the appliance message VPN to assign the client to which the session connects. soltopic Specifies the Solace topic to which to subscribe. urlhostport Specifies the host:port field in the metadata topic subscribed to on start-up to field metadata requests.

-Table 16.29 Optional Parameters for Subscriber Solace Connectors
+Table 16.29 Optional Parameters for Subscriber Solace Systems Connectors

-Parameter Description

-collapse Enables conversion of UPDATE_BLOCK events to make subscriber output publishable.
+Enables conversion of UPDATE_BLOCK events to make subscriber output publishable.
 The default value is disabled.

-hotfailover Enables hot failover mode.

-Parameter Description buspersistence Sets the Solace message delivery mode to Guaranteed Messaging.
-The default value is Direct Messaging. rmretdel Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy. protofile Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
-When you specify this parameter, you must also specify the protomsg parameter. protomsg Specifies the name of a Google Protocol Buffers message in the .proto file that you specified with the protofile parameter.
-Event blocks are converted into this message. configfilesection Specifies the name of the section in /etc/ connectors.config to parse for configuration parameters.
-Specify the value as [configfilesection]. json Enables transport of event blocks encoded as JSON messages.
+Enables hot failover mode.
+Sets the Solace message delivery mode to Guaranteed Messaging.
+The default value is Direct Messaging.
+Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy.
+Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
+When you specify this parameter, you must also specify the protomsg parameter.
+Specifies the name of a Google Protocol Buffers message in the .proto file that you specified with the protofile parameter.
+Event blocks are converted into this message.
+Specifies the name of the section in /etc/ connectors.config to parse for configuration parameters.
+Specify the value as [configfilesection].
+Enables transport of event blocks encoded as JSON messages.

-Table 16.30 Optional Parameters for Publisher Solace Connectors
+Table 16.30 Optional Parameters for Publisher Solace Systems Connectors